ARK-Labzz/stablecoin_factory/README.md

 ## Introduction

 This is the Stablecoin Factory project, built using Anchor Framework.
-It is housed within the stable-program-library parent folder.

 ## Testing